 Paragraph (1) states the fundamental principle that an instrument can only exercise a power of appointment if the instrument itself is valid.
 Thus, for example, a will exercising a power of appointment must be valid under the law-including choice of law-applicable to wills.
 An inter vivos trust exercising a power of appointment must be valid under the law-including choice of law-applicable to inter vivos trusts.
 In part, this means that the instrument must be properly executed to the extent that other law imposes requirements of execution.
 In addition, the creator of the must have the capacity to execute the instrument and be free from undue influence and other wrongdoing.
 On questions of capacity, see Restatement Third of Property: Wills and Other Donative Transfers §§ 8.1 (Mental Capacity) and 8.2 (Minority).
 On freedom from undue influence and other wrongdoing, see, e.g., Restatement Third of Property §§ 8.3 (Undue Influence, Duress, or Fraud).
-The ability of an agent to exercise a power of appointment on behalf of a principal is determined by other law, such as the Uniform Power of Attorney Act.
+The ability of an agent or guardian to exercise a power of appointment on behalf of a principal or ward is determined by other law, such as the Uniform Power of Attorney Act or the Uniform Guardianship and Protective Proceedings Act.